planetfederal/qgis-reports-plugin/docs/source/installation.rst

 #.
 Open QGIS.
 #.
 Go to :menuselection:`Plugins --> Install and manager plugins`.
 #.
 Select the :guilabel:`All` tab.
 #.
-Type the name of the plugin in the :guilabel:`search` bar to filter list of plugins.
+Type the name of the plugin in the :guilabel:`search` bar to filter the list of plugins.
 #.
 Select the plugin from the list.
 #.
 Click :guilabel:`Install plugin`.